 Please note that the email address you use for Login.gov should match the email address associated with your existing DSIP account.
 If you do not recall the email address associated with your DSIP account, or if you already have an existing Login.gov account using a different email address, you will need your Firm's UEI DUNS number and your Firm PIN in order to link your Login.gov account with your DSIP account.
-If the email address associated with your existing DSIP account with your DSIP accounts within your Firm, you will also need your Firm's UEI or DUNS number and your Firm PIN in order to link your Login.gov account with your DSIP account.
+If the email address associated with your existing DSIP account.
 If the email address associated with your existing DSIP account has been used for multiple DSIP accounts within your Firm, you will also need your Firm's UEI or DUNS number and your Firm PIN in order to link your Login.gov account with your DSIP account.
 The Firm PIN can be obtained from your Firm Admin.
 You can view the Firm Admin's contact information by entering your Firm's UEI or DUNS number when prompted.
 If you are the Firm Admin, please ensure that you contact all DSIP users in your Firm and provide them with the Firm PIN.